dineshramcharanTech5/udi-poc/documentations/abis_integration/readme.md

 # ABIS Integration in mosip
-Go to the following location inside cloned repo (for now it will be in lgcc) https://github.com/mosip/mosip-infra/tree/1.1.3/deployment/sandbox-v2/utils/onboard/partner
+Go to the following location inside cloned repo (for now it will be in lgc1) https://github.com/mosip/mosip-infra/tree/1.1.3/deployment/sandbox-v2/utils/onboard/partner

+   lgc1 : 192.168.204.5 / 10.250.1.100

 ## There are 4 json files to be edited